mun3/F-ckAvgleAntiAdblock/README.md

 # F-ckAvgleAntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable.
-It's time to let them know!
+Enough is enough.

 Avgle patch their site regularly, so as a result, this script is also patched regularly.
 Stay tuned.